CaptainPeelcard/SaveAndRaid-Twitch-Bot-Integrations/README.md

 ## What is this?
 These are a collection of imports for specific local Twitch Bot applications that are used by broadcasters streaming to Twitch.

+### What is Save and Raid?
+Save&Raid (S&R) is a multi-streamer relay marathon where our community of streamers, over the course of a weekend, works in turns to complete a game series by playing for one hour each, then passing along the save files and viewers to the next streamer in the list, through the use of Twitch raids.
+We raise money for suicide prevention each year through Suicide Awareness Voices of Education (SAVE).

 ## Streamer.Bot New Donation Action Trigger
 ### Import and Setup
 - Download the streamerbot_SaveAndRaid_DonationAlerts1.0.69.sb file